leny/prefiks/README.md

 The **prefiks** module exposes a function that can be called by two different forms.

 The `prefix` functions returns an array with the prefixes to use for the given browser(s) versions (it always returns an array, even empty).
+The prefixes are reverse-ordered by length (longest prefix first).

 ### One browser form